lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 - Soldiers from different tribes can join in an ongoing battle in cooperative mode, but not in competitive mode.
 - A soldier cannot end his turn in the same space as another soldier, UNLESS they are joining an ongoing battle.

-### 4. Keep Time
+### 4. Keep Score

 Your soldiers are making progress in their conquest!

-For every ongoing battle, remove one time counter per attacking soldier.
+For every ongoing battle, count one point per attacking soldier

 ### Battles